TomNisbet/nqsap/docs/_docs/wrapup-40-next-steps.md

 16 bits and the memory is only 8 bits wide, the PC could overflow into the next page while incrementing to get the second part of the call address.
 This makes pushing the return address more difficult.

+### Memory segmentation

+One simple way to increase available memory is to use separate memory areas for program, data, and stack.
+The 32K RAM chip is only using eight of the fifteen available address lines to access only 256 bytes of memory.
+Wiring two of the available address lines to microcode ROM control lines would let the stack use its own dedicated 256 byte memory area and separate areas could be used for program and data storage as well.

+This Harvard-like architecture would mean that the NQSAP would not support self-modifying code because the load and store operations would not be able to access program storage.
+It also means that the Loader would not be able to initialize data in the memory area unless it is able to access another control signal to select memory areas.

 ## Microcode